In Washington state, one in five homeless people are under the age of 18.

 “How would I describe it?
 Out of control,” said Joy Stanford, a representative of Shared Housing Services.

-Rent increases in Wash. have led to an influx of homelessness, and there is no homelessness shelters in Puyallup; instead organizations and churches have had to step up.
+Rent increases in Wash. have led to an influx of homelessness, and there are no homelessness shelters in Puyallup; instead organizations and churches have had to step up.
 12 percent of two-year college students have experienced homelessness.
 Paying for college can be costly, and low-income students often overestimate their abilities to pay.
 College students, children, families, seniors and those of special needs alike are struggling with housing issues on little to no income.